- Bats Left, Throws Right

 - High School Saeki Kakujo High School

 Kenjiro Nomura made the Tohto University Baseball League Best Nine every year in college.
 Overall, he stole 52 bases in college, including a TMUL-record 18 in a season.
-Nomura played for the Japanese second-place team in the 1988 Olympics.
+Nomura played for the Japanese second-place teams in the 1987 Asian Championship and 1988 Olympics.
 In the 1988 Baseball World Cup, Nomura hit .320/.370/.480 and stole four bases in five tries while splitting time between third base and shortstop.
 He was drafted in the first round of the 1988 NPB draft by the Hiroshima Carp and would spend the next 16 years with Hiroshima as a player.

 Nomura hit .258/.302/.351 as a part-timer in his rookie season, stealing 21 bases in 26 tries.
 In 1990, Kenjiro batted .287/.354/.464, hit 16 homers and 28 doubles and stole 33 bases, but was caught 23 times.
 He led the Central League in SB, CS, times hit by pitch (9) and triples (8) and made the first of eight All-Star appearances, as a shortstop.